-Alan Stanbridge is an Associate Professor in Visual and Performing Arts (Arts Management/Music and Culture) in the Department of Humanities at the University of Toronto at Scarborough, and he is cross-appointed in the Museum Studies Program in the iSchool (Faculty of Information) and in the Graduate Department of the Faculty of Music at the University of Toronto.
+Alan Stanbridge is an Associate Professor in Music and Culture in the Department of Arts, Culture and Media at the University of Toronto at Scarborough, and he is cross-appointed in the Museum Studies Program in the iSchool (Faculty of Information) and in the Graduate Department of the Faculty of Music at the University of Toronto.
 He has taught undergraduate courses in Cultural Theory, Cultural Policy, Collaborations, and Jazz History, graduate Museum Studies courses in Cultural Policy and Contemporary Theories of Art and Culture, and graduate Music courses in Music and Discourse and Music Research.
 Stanbridge is the recipient of a Faculty Teaching Award for his contribution to undergraduate teaching.

 Stanbridge has published articles on popular music, jazz history, cultural policy, and cultural theory, and he is currently working on a book entitled Rhythm Changes: Jazz, Culture, Discourse, to be published by Routledge.
 He is a contributor to the Continuum Encyclopedia of Popular Music of the World, writing the main entries on Jazz (for Volume VIII) and on Postmodernism (for Volume I), with the main entry on the Hollywood Musical forthcoming in Volume XII.
 He is a member of the Editorial Boards of the International Journal of Cultural Policy and the Jazz Research Journal, and a member of the Advisory Board of Critical Studies in Improvisation/Études critiques en improvisation.
 Stanbridge also serves as a Research Collaborator on the international research project on Improvisation, Community, and Social Practice, which is supported by a Major Collaborative Research Initiatives (MCRI) grant from the Social Sciences and Humanities Research Council of Canada (SSHRC).
 Stanbridge has presented papers at conferences in Australia, New Zealand, Turkey, Germany, Austria, Scotland, England, the United States, and Canada, and he has been a regular cultural commentator on CBC Radio.